xwmx/nb/README.md

 `notes` is designed to be lightweight and portable, with a focus on vendor and tool independence, while providing a full-featured, intuitive experience.
-The entire program is a single well-tested Bash script that can be copied anywhere and just work, using
+The entire program is a single well-tested script that can be copied or `curl`ed anywhere and just work, using
 [progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement)
 for various experience improvements in more capable environments. `notes` makes it easy to incorporate other tools, writing apps, and workflows. `notes` can be